Get In Touch

 FDA’s CFR Title 21 (Code of Federal Regulations Title 21)

 The FDA’s CFR Title 21 encompasses various regulations related to food and drugs in the United States.
-Part 210 and Part 211 specifically outline the current Good Manufacturing Practice (cGMP) requirements for pharmaceutical manufacturing.
+Part 210 and Part 211 specifically outline the cGMP requirements for pharmaceutical manufacturing.
+Where cGMP stands for current Good Manufacturing Practice.

 These regulations cover areas such as facilities, equipment, personnel, documentation, quality control, and testing.
 Compliance with CFR Title 21 is crucial for pharmaceutical manufacturers operating in the United States.